Safety

 The practical traveler behavior that still matters

-Even in orderly destinations, travelers still need basic city and transfer discipline.
-The U.S. country information page notes petty theft, hotel-room theft, and the importance of avoiding demonstrations, staying alert after dark, and treating border areas carefully.
+Even in orderly destinations, travelers still need basic city and transfer awareness.
+The U.S. advisory notes petty theft, hotel-room robberies, crime risk that increases at night, the need to avoid demonstrations, and the importance of treating border areas carefully.

 • Do not turn a scenic stop into a border-area detour without current local guidance.